kapersoft/sharefile-api/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/kapersoft/sharefile-api.svg?style=flat-square)](https://packagist.org/packages/kapersoft/sharefile-api)

 # A minimal implementation of the ShareFile Api
 This is a minimal PHP implementation of the [ShareFile API](https://api.sharefile.com).
+It contains only the methods needed for my [flysystem-sharefile adapter](https://github.com/kapersoft/flysystem-sharefile).
 I am open to PRs that add extra methods to the client.

 Here are a few examples on how you can use the package:
 ```php